-The park was set up in the 1970s after it was selected to be Dorset first country park.
-The area had been used since Victorian times as a recreation area
+Set up in the 1970s after it was selected to be Dorset first country park, the area had been used since Victorian times as a recreation area.

-The main attractions within the park are the visitors centre, the stone globe and Durlston Castle.
+The attractions within the park include the Stone Globe and Durlston Castle.

 Built in 1886, Durlston Castle was built by George Burt as a monument for the town.
 The castle is built on Durlston Head and is used as a restaurant.
 The corbel-turreted building is built completely from local stone.
 Surrounding the castle are stone tablets inscribed with various statistics and poetry.

 The visitor centre at Durlston Castle has a number of exhibits including:

 - A rooftop terrace with views over the area.